PravegChikte/Machine-Learning-Labs/README.md

 * To implement K-Nearest Neighbour Algorithm on 2D Feature Dataset

 Practical 6:
 * To implement Decision Tree

+Practical 7:
+* To explore and implement Naive Bayes Classifier